adrianortuzar/user_dojo/README.md

 - fullname (string)

-Create a user with a minimun data (email and password).
+2. Create a user with a minimun data (email and password) using the previously created class .

-Create a method to change the properties.
+3. Create a method to change the properties.

-Allow change the value of the properties if the password provided is right.
+4. Allow change the value of the properties if the password provided is right.

-*This exercise is done with javascript and using Jasmine BDD http://jasmine.github.io/